-Explain the role of directors in the operation of a company, and different types of directors, such as executive/non-executive and de jure and de facto directors.^[1]
+a) Explain the role of directors in the operation of

-- b) Discuss the ways in which directors are appointed, can leave their office and the disqualification of directors.^[2] - Distinguish between the powers of the board of directors, the managing director/chief executive and individual directors to bind their company.^[2] - d) Explain the duties that directors owe to their companies.
+- a company, and the different types of directors, such as executive/ non-executive directors or de jure and de facto directors.
+[2] - b) Discuss the ways in which directors are appointed, can lose their office and the disqualification of directors.
+[2] - Distinguish between the powers of the board of directors, the managing director/chief executive and individual directors to bind their company.^[2] - d) Explain the duties that directors owe to their companies.
 [2]